-I know how much she wants to feel love from you, how desperate she has to be to cut you out of her life, and what you have to do to get convince her you deserve a second chance.
+I know how much she would like to feel love from you or at least nor have things go off the rails.
+I know how desperate she has to be to cut you out of her life and what you have to do to get convince her you deserve a second chance.

 There isn’t anything I recommend here that I haven’t done myself- as a mother or a daughter.

 I’ll warn you; however, I’m hardest on Moms.
 For a read about that –go here.
 My reasoning goes like this; Mothers have had a developmental advantage.
 When your daughter was small, there was a power differential, and there still is.